sasatatar/seed-generator/OFFLINE-BUILD.md

 - Uses `crypto.pbkdf2Sync` (Node.js crypto, polyfilled for browser)
 - Uses `bip39` library (bundled, no external calls)
 - No fetch(), XMLHttpRequest, or any network APIs

+### Option 4: Automated smoke test
+Run `pnpm test:offline` to rebuild, package, and launch the offline bundle in a headless browser.
+The test fails if the HTML misses assets or seed generation breaks.

 ## Security Best Practices